 Disclosure may also be required pursuant to a legal proceeding.

-Risk of Services: You should be aware that, although I anticipate otherwise, despite treatment you may not improve at all, you may not improve as quickly as you might like, or you may start to improve only after treatment has ended.
+Risk of Services: You should be aware that despite treatment you may not improve at all, you may not improve as quickly as you might like, or you may start to improve only after treatment has ended.
 You should also be aware that treatment is intended to induce change in your life, and that when this change occurs it may disrupt your accustomed manner of living and your relationships with others.
-Treatment can also provoke feelings of affection or anger for the psychotherapist that must be discussed in the treatment.
-In short, treatment may be emotionally painful at times.
-Such is the nature of growth.
+Treatment can also provoke feelings of affection for the clinician or anger at the clinician, and these experiences should be considered normal aspects of the treatment to be discussed openly within the treatment.

 In all cases, professional treatment never includes sexual contact with the treatment provider.

-If you pay by a check that is ever returned for insufficient funds, I will expect you to make good on the check and to pay me for any service charges levied by my bank.
+If you pay by a check that is ever returned for insufficient funds, you may have to pay for any service charges levied by the clinician’s bank.

-In general, large balances should not accrue, and we will work to prevent this from happening.
-As a last resort, I reserve the right to use a collection agency if you do not pay a large balance.
+In general, large balances should not accrue, and this should be prevented from happening.
+As a last resort, the clinician has a right to use a collection agency if you do not pay a large balance.

-Cancellation: The scheduling of an appointment involves the reservation of time specifically for you, and I will wait the entire session time for you to arrive.
-If you are late, we will meet for whatever amount of your time remains.
-You will, of course, be required to pay for the full session.
+Cancellation: The scheduling of an appointment involves the reservation of time specifically for you, and if you are late, you will meet for whatever amount of your time remains, and you will be required to pay for the full session.
 A minimum of 24 hours notice is required for rescheduling or cancellation of an appointment.
-If you make two minimum-notice cancellations back to back, I may give your weekly reserved time to someone else and place you on an as-available schedule.
 A fee—equal to your regular session fee—will be charged for missed sessions and late cancellations.

 Because insurance companies cannot be billed for missed sessions, please understand that if you are using insurance coverage you will always be personally responsible for paying the charges for late cancellations and missed sessions.

-You are welcome to leave messages on my 24-hour voice-mail at any time.
-If, in an extraordinary circumstance, you leave a message requesting that I call you back, it might take several hours before I can return your call.
-If you call in the evening, on a weekend, or over a holiday, I may be unable to call you back until the next business day.
-In case of an emergency, leave a message for me and then immediately contact your local crisis services.
+You may leave messages on the clinician’s voice-mail at any time.
+If, in an extraordinary circumstance, you leave a message requesting that you be called back, it might take several hours before your call can be returned.
+If you call in the evening, on a weekend, or over a holiday, the clinician may be unable to call you back until the next business day.
+In case of an emergency, leave a message for and then immediately contact your local crisis services.

-Remember that, in general, telephone calls are not meant to be a form of free counseling.
-If you make repeated requests for telephone support, or if you require extended time on the phone I will bill you for my time at the same hourly rate as your office visits.
+Remember that, in general, spontaneous telephone calls are not meant to be a form of free counseling.
+If you make repeated requests for telephone support, or if you require extended time on the phone, you may be billed at the same hourly rate as your regular sessions.

 No advertising—no sponsor—just the simple truth . . .